-The development of NCA4 Vol. II is overseen by a Federal Steering Committee that is appointed by the Subcommittee on Global Change Research (SGCR) and comprises representatives from USGCRP agencies.
+The development of NCA4 Vol. II is overseen by a Federal Steering Committee that was appointed by the SGCR and comprises representatives from USGCRP agencies.
 NOAA, as the administrative agency for NCA4, is responsible for establishing procedures for the report, releasing Federal Register Notices, and certifying the report meets Information Quality Act standards.
-NCA4 Vol. II is undergoing an extensive, multi-phase process of internal and external review from Federal agency experts, the public, and a panel of experts from the National Academies of Sciences, Engineering, and Medicine.
+To date, NCA4 Vol. II has undergone an extensive, multi-phase process of internal and external review from Federal agency experts, the general public, and a panel of experts from the National Academies of Sciences, Engineering, and Medicine.

 The following groups are contributing to NCA4 Vol. II:

 - A Federal Steering Committee (SC) is responsible for the development, production, and content of the report as well as high-level scoping to ensure coherence, relevance, and responsiveness to the Global Change Research Act and the USGCRP Strategic Plan.
 The SC selects Federal Coordinating Lead Authors, Regional Chapter Leads, and Review Editors based on a number of criteria, including scientific expertise and experience with scientific assessments.

 - Federal Coordinating Lead Authors (CLAs) oversee development of a given chapter and liaise with non-Federal Regional Chapter Leads or Federal or non-Federal National Chapter Leads in their development of individual chapters.
 The Federal CLAs also work across chapters to ensure consistency throughout the report.

 - Agency Chapter Leads oversee the production of the National Topic and Response chapters and select National Chapter Leads.
 Effort was made to distribute the responsibility across USGCRP agencies.